 Walking Stick Making

-The wood is cut in Winter, when the sap is low and left to season for at least a year.
-When they are ready the craftsman begins to shape the stick, by careful sawing, rasping and filing, working with the natural grain and knots found in the wood to best effect.
+The craftsman then begins to shape the stick or shank, by careful sawing, rasping and filing, working with the natural grain, knots and knobs found in the wood to best effect.

 Each stick is beautifully made and can last a lifetime.
 Timeless reminders of the Teifi Valley.